Photo Repair & Restoration

 • Archival Print & Frame Package from £60-£150

-• Onsite copying – for extra large or ‘priceless’ prints I can come to you: TBA
+• Onsite copying – for extra large or ‘priceless’ prints I come to you: Price TBA

 How does it work?

-Once I have copied your print/s I will contact you to arrange a return.
-This may be prior to me even starting the restoration to keep the time your precious prints are in my possession and so you can then rest easy you have them safely back.
-Because I don’t need to retain the prints until the work is complete there wil be a deposit payable before I have copied your prints.
-This is to cover the time I will have so far invested and at least some of the time I will spend restoring your images.
+Once I have copied your print/s I will contact you to arrange their return.
+A deposit is payable before I start any restoration work.
+This is to cover the time I will have so far invested in copying and a small portion of the time I will spend restoring your images.